 One of the reasons why visitors are drawn to the Puerto Viejo area is the beaches.
 The Caribbean South has some of the most beautiful beaches in Costa Rica, many with sparkling white sand, bright turquoise waters and swaying palm trees.

-Within 30 kilometers (18 miles) of Puerto Viejo, you have white sand beaches like Playa Cocles, Playa Chiquita, Playa Blanca and Vargas inside Cahuita National Park.
-You have a black sand beach, Playa Negra.
+Within 30 kilometers (18 miles) of Puerto Viejo, you have white sand beaches like Playa Cocles, Playa Chiquita, Playa Blanca and Playa Vargas inside Cahuita National Park.
+You also have a black sand beach, Playa Negra.
 The list just keeps going on with other beautiful beaches such as Playa Punta Uva and Playa Arrecife.
 For beach bums, this is one of the best places in Costa Rica for a beach vacation.
 You can spend every day at a different beach and this is one of the cheap things to do in Puerto Viejo.

 A popular tour in Puerto Viejo is the Caribeans chocolate tour.
 Walk through their own cacao farm to see how they sustainably grow, process and make chocolate and of course, sample some of it!
 The farm is owned by an American who directly supports many local families in the area by helping the cacao industry flourish in the Puerto Viejo area.